 Significant developments occurred during the 1970’s when an American professor Hugh Smythe, known as the “grandfather of modern fibromyalgia” collaborated with the work from a sleep specialist and a renowned UK rheumatologist Jonas Kellgren.
 Their work together led to the understanding of fibrositis as a syndrome, meaning a set of symptoms that correlate with each other as chronic pain, morning stiffness, disturbed sleep and fatigue.
 It’s with these symptoms and with the teaching of examination of tender points became the future diagnostic tool for fibrositis.

-Although good progress was being made there was still no evidence discovered to support the theory of inflammation occurring, relating to the “itis” in fibrositis and in 1976 the name Fibromyalgia was coined and still in use today.
+Although good progress was being made, none of it revealed any evidence to support the theory of inflammation occurring, relating to the “itis” in fibrositis and in 1976 the name Fibromyalgia was coined and still in use today.

-Further studies and research continue to this present day where it is confirmed that overlapping symptoms such as irritable bowel syndrome (IBS) tension headaches and migraines, heightened sensitivity and central sensitization, insomnia and other sleep disorders, hyperalgesia, paresthesia and subjective swelling are all co-existing symptoms of fibromyalgia.
+Further studies and research continue to this present day where it’s now confirmed that overlapping symptoms such as irritable bowel syndrome (IBS), tension headaches and migraines, heightened sensitivity and central sensitization, insomnia and other sleep disorders, hyperalgesia, paresthesia, allodynia, myofascial trigger points and subjective swelling are all co-existing symptoms of fibromyalgia.

 We still don’t have all the answers and there is no specific treatment that suits all.
-What we do know now is that there is more understanding toward fibromyalgia as being a valid disorder and is far from being imagined or a fad.
-In more recent years science has become far more sophisticated with brain imaging etc., gaining a deeper understanding of fibromyalgia, the nervous system and the brain’s mechanism of processing pain.
+What we do know now is that there is more understanding toward fibromyalgia as being a valid illness and is far from being imagined or a fad.
+In more recent years science has become far more sophisticated with brain imaging etc., and gaining a deeper understanding of fibromyalgia, the connection to the nervous system and the brain’s mechanism of processing pain.

-It’s certain that there’s so much more to be discovered and the upsurge of interest into the understanding of the mind-body connection is revealing a hopeful way forward with treatments such as Cognitive Behaviour Therapy (CBT), Acceptance Commitment Therapy (ACT), Mindfulness Based Stress Reduction and Acupuncture.
-Exercise and taking up the practice of yoga, tai-chi, qigong, meditation and breathwork are all receiving excellent reviews at managing the symptoms of fibromyalgia.
+There’s so much more to be discovered and the upsurge of interest into the understanding of the mind-body connection is revealing an effective way forward with treatments such as Cognitive Behavior Therapy (CBT), Acceptance Commitment Therapy (ACT) and Mindfulness Based Stress Reduction.
+Treatment guidelines suggest that along with subject education and information along side a graded exercise program, or at least some form of activity, should be the first line of treatment.
+EULAR suggestions include yoga (seated yoga), tai-chi, qigong, meditation and breath-work, which are all receiving excellent reviews for managing the symptoms of fibromyalgia.

 Significant Fibromyalgia Study Advances include: